MrMatch246/KeyLab_Essential_mk3_TGE/README.md

     - TAP + Main Encoder at any Time shows Mute/Solo Pads as well as Scrolling through Tracks in steps of 4

+- Double Click the Part Button to Lock the Device

 - Part + Main Encoder In Device Mode = Scrolls through the Parameter Banks
   - Popup shows selected Device and Bank Number and first and last parameter of the bank